scottfr/SystemsBook/07 Models and Truth/Models and Truth.md

 : Models used for prediction are the most straightforward.
 They attempt to forecast some outcome given information about variables that may influence that outcome.
 A weather forecast is an example of a model used for prediction.
 Likewise, when you apply for a credit card at a bank, they run a predictive model to determine your risk of not paying them back what you owe and defaulting.
 When you apply for life insurance, the company has a model that predicts how long they think you will live in order to determine how much they should charge you.
 All these models take in data (the current temperature for the weather forecast, the amount of money in your bank account for your risk of default, your age for the life insurance application) and apply various forms of analysis to generate a prediction of the outcome.

 Inference
 : Models used for inference are most common in academic research.
 Often, academic research questions distills down to this simple template: "Does *X* affect *Y*?"
-These are inferential questions.
+These are inferential questions^[Predictions are also inferential results, but we prefer to discuss prediction and more hypothesis-testing types of inference separately.
+This distinction makes our understanding of modeling clearer.].
 As an example, a researcher may make a hypothesis statement such as, "The wealthier a high-school student's family is, then the higher the student's test scores will be."
 The researcher may then build a model to test the validity of this hypothesis and the model's results will generally be phrased in terms of a *p* value indicating the statistical significance of the evidence in support of the hypothesis.

 Narrative
 : Models are often used to tell a persuasive story.
 When the Obama administration wanted to persuade lawmakers and the public to support their economic stimulus, they famously published the graph shown in Figure 2.
 A great deal of complex modeling and mathematics surely went into constructing this figure.
 However its core purpose was to tell the nation a story: Things are going to be bad, but the recovery plan will make them less so.
 Such stories are at the heart of narrative models and we will return to this figure later on and why it is not really a predictive model despite it generating predictions.